 In his first five pinch-hit appearances for the Cardinals, Whitfield produced three hits and a walk.

-On June 10, 1962, in the second game of a doubleheader at St. Louis against the Giants, Cardinals first baseman Bill White pulled a thigh muscle.
-Whitfield replaced him.
-In the sixth inning, left-hander Billy Pierce twice brushed back Whitfield.
+On June 10, 1962, in the second game of a doubleheader at St. Louis against the Giants, Cardinals first baseman Bill White pulled a thigh muscle and Whitfield replaced him.
+In the sixth inning, Billy Pierce twice brushed back Whitfield.
 On the next pitch, Whitfield hit a three-run home run.
 “The ball disappeared over the roof in right-center and sailed across Grand Boulevard,” The Sporting News reported.
 Boxscore

 Whitfield went on a tear, with 10 RBI in four games.
 On June 12, 1962, his two-run homer in the eighth inning off Paul Brown erased a one-run deficit and lifted the Cardinals to a 3-2 victory over the Phillies.
 Boxscore